-Yesterday was World Cat Day so I thought I’d celebrate it (albeit belatedly) by writing a post about one of the most easily recognisable artefacts seen in the original Tomb Raider and Tomb Raider Gold: Unfinished Business, the Gayer-Anderson cat statue.
+Yesterday was World Cat Day so I thought I’d celebrate it by writing a post about one of the most recognisable artefacts seen in the original Tomb Raider and Tomb Raider Gold: Unfinished Business, the Gayer-Anderson cat statue.

-A replica of this famous and much-loved statue could be found in the City of Khamoon and was apparently so appealing that Lara returned to the site in Unfinished Business to add the statue to her growing collection of looted, ahem, “acquired” art.
+A replica of this famous and beloved statue could be found in the City of Khamoon.
+It was apparently so appealing that Lara returned to the site in Unfinished Business in order to add the statue to her growing collection of “acquired” art.
 In fact, you can find the statue tucked away in the Croft Manor basement in Tomb Raider II and on display in the indoor pool area in Tomb Raider III.
 Really, Lara.
-That statue belongs in a museum…
+That statue belongs in a museum.

 He and his twin brother, Colonel T.G.
-Gayer-Anderson, began to collect ancient Egyptian art and antiquities and organised regular exhibitions to display their impressive collection of scarabs, pottery fragments, statues, and jewellery.
+Gayer-Anderson, began to collect ancient Egyptian art and antiquities.
+They organised regular exhibitions to display their impressive collection of scarabs, pottery fragments, statues, and jewellery.
 Gayer-Anderson acquired the bronze cat statue from a dealer in Cairo in 1934 and donated it to the British Museum in 1939, though the statue did not arrive at the museum until 1947.
-Since then, it has viewed by thousands, possibly millions, of visitors and has been loaned out to other museums on numerous occasions over the past few decades.
+Since then, it has viewed by millions of visitors and has been loaned out to other museums on numerous occasions over the past few decades.

-If one takes a close look at the statue, it’s impossible not to be captivated by its beauty.
-The life-size bronze statue is thought to represent the cat goddess Bastet (or Bast) and was probably found in Saqqara, which was home to the Sacred Animal Necropolis and was a major pilgrimage centre for numerous animal cults in Egypt’s Late Period (ca. 664 BC-332 BC).
-The Gayer-Anderson cat would have been one of many votive statues (and mummified cats) buried at that site, though its fine craftsmanship suggests that this statue may have been dedicated by a noble or perhaps even royalty.
+If you take a close look at the statue, it’s impossible not to be captivated by its beauty.
+The life-size bronze statue is thought to represent the cat goddess Bastet (or Bast) and was probably found in Saqqara, which was home to the Sacred Animal Necropolis and was a major pilgrimage centre for numerous animal cults in Egypt’s Late Period.
+The Gayer-Anderson cat would have been one of many votive statues – and mummified cats – buried at that site.
+Its fine craftsmanship, however, suggests that this statue may have been dedicated by a noble or perhaps even royalty.

-Archaeologists are unable to carbon date the statue but its artistic style and method of manufacture are consistent with those in common use in the early 7th century BC.
-The statue was cast using the lost-wax method and X-ray analyses conducted in 2007 revealed that not only are there cracks around the body, the head was also fastened to the body with a metal cylinder, hooks and wires to keep it from falling off.
+Archaeologists are unable to carbon-date the statue but its artistic style and method of manufacture are consistent with those used in the early 7th century BC.
+The statue was cast using the lost-wax method and X-ray analyses conducted in 2007 revealed that not only are there cracks around the body, the head had also been fastened to the body with a metal cylinder, hooks, and wires to keep it from falling off.

-Despite these flaws, the Gayer-Anderson cat, with its gold earrings and nose ring, broad silver collar, winged scarab, and silver protective udjat amulet, is still a majestic work of art.
-It’s easy to see why a certain treasure hunter would want to add it to her collection.
+Despite these minor flaws, the Gayer-Anderson cat is still a majestic work of art, with its gold earrings and nose ring, its broad silver collar, its winged scarab, and its silver protective udjat amulet.
+It’s easy to see why a certain treasure hunter would want to add this Egyptian cat statue to her collection.

 If you’d like to learn more about cats in Ancient Egyptian mythology, culture, and art, treat yourself to a copy of Jaromir Malek’s book, The Cat in Ancient Egypt, available for purr-chase on Amazon or Amazon UK.